 The key characteristics of the League Table are as follows:

-- points are earned on a monthly basis based on hearing (Heard section), or having contacts with (Contacted section), one or more of the following:
+- points are earned on a monthly basis based on having contacts with one or more of the following:

 Points are earned on the following basis:

-⦁ two points for each separate DXCC entity (“country”) contacted/heard on HF during the calendar month (irrespective of band, mode or power level)
+- two points for each separate DXCC entity (“country”) contacted on HF during the calendar month (irrespective of band, mode or power level)

-⦁ two points for each separate Maidenhead Locator “big square” (eg. IO91) contacted/heard on VHF during the calendar month (irrespective of band, mode or power level)
+- two points for each separate Maidenhead Locator “big square” (eg. IO91) contacted on VHF during the calendar month (irrespective of band, mode or power level)

-⦁ two points for each SRCC member contacted/heard (on either HF or VHF) during the calendar month (irrespective of band, mode or power level).
+- two points for each SRCC member contacted (on either HF or VHF) during the calendar month (irrespective of band, mode or power level)

-A suggested submission format is shown below, although adherence to this format is not mandatory provided the information shown is present.
-If there is demand for it, a web based entry system may be introduced in due course.
+A suggested submission format providing minimum information is shown below, although adherence to this format is not mandatory provided the information shown is present.
+(Entry formats used by current entrants will continue to be acceptable).

 Two monthly tabulations are produced:

-⦁ a detailed listing per section for the most recent month showing, for each entrant, the number of DXCC entities / locator squares / SRCC members heard or contacted and the resultant monthly points.
+- a detailed listing per section for the most recent month showing, for each entrant, the number of DXCC entities / locator squares / SRCC members contacted and the resultant monthly points.
 An example is shown below:

 A brief commentary covering band conditions, details of any particularly interesting stations heard / etc. is also provided.

-⦁ Where the same station heard / contacted falls into more than one of the categories of DXCC entity / Maidenhead square / SRCC member, it can be claimed for each of the categories that apply.
-Thus G3WRR in JO01 on 4m could be claimed as both SRCC member and Maidenhead square (provided that square has not be claimed already that month)
+where the same station contacted falls into more than one of the categories of DXCC entity / Maidenhead square / SRCC member, it can be claimed for each of the categories that apply.
+Thus G3WRR in JO01 on 4m could be claimed as both SRCC member and Maidenhead square (provided that square has not been claimed already that month)